iQuarc/DataLocalization/README.md

 Overview
 -----------

 The library provides a set of helper methods for querying localized data split in multiple tables.
-The library works by rewriting Linq that perform projections on the main table to retrieve data from localization tables when available.
+The library works by rewriting Linq expression trees that perform projections on the main table, to join and retrieve data from localization tables when available.

 Usage Patterns
 ------------------